PRITAM1-D/PRITAM1-D/README.md

 Utilized SQL and Oracle databases for managing large datasets, enabling efficient data processing and reporting.

+---

--  📚 Projects:
+##-  📚 Projects:

-Implemented a real-time sign language to text/speech translation interface, improving accessibility for the hearing impaired.
+# _Implemented a real-time sign language to text/speech translation interface, improving accessibility for the hearing impaired.

 Designed and implemented a real-time sign language to text/speech translation interface, significantly improving accessibility for deaf and hard-of-hearing individuals.